HIPAA Notice of Privacy Practices for Protected Health Information (PHI)

 We will not use or disclose your health information without your authorization, except as described in this notice.

 If you have questions and would like additional information, you may contact our facility’s Privacy Officer.
 The facility’s Privacy Officer is the Administrator.
-The Privacy Officer for Sprenger Health Care Systems and all entities covered under this policy is Melissa Courtock.
+The Privacy Officer for Sprenger Healthcare and all entities covered under this policy is Melissa Courtock.

 Understanding Your Health Record/Information